With its imposing stone buildings and intricate network of narrow lanes, yards and alleys, Wirksworth is a magnet for lovers of history and heritage.

 A new award-winning Heritage Centre opened its doors in early 2019 after a £1.6m redevelopment – the centre, open 7 days a week, tells the fascinating stories of Wirksworth and its people, and regular guided walks around the town also leave from here.
 Like many of the Peak District and Derbyshire's market towns, Wirksworth is perhaps best explored on foot.

-More than 150 artists throw open their doors for visitors to browse and buy original and affordable art and take a look inside some of the most historical and quirky homes and buildings in Derbyshire.
+Local traditions include Well Dressing, the ancient ceremony of 'Church Clypping', the annual carnival and well-known Wirksworth Arts Festival each September.
+This is the time to experience the buzz of street theatre, music, family events and the famous Art & Architectural Trail when more than 150 artists throw open their doors for visitors to browse and buy original and affordable art – also a chance to take a look inside some of the most historical and quirky homes and buildings in Derbyshire!

 Booking & Payment Details